mcdexio/documents/en/internal-perpetual.md

  - GovPenaltyFundRate: Liquidation penalty rate of the liquidated assets to the InsuranceFund
  - GovTakerDevFeeRate: Taker fee rate of the trading volume when using the Exchange.
 In order to make ClosePosition easier, when closing a position, if the trader's balance is not enough, the trading fee will be limited to the balance.
 NOTE: trading with AMM does not use GovTakerDevFeeRate
  - GovMakerDevFeeRate: Maker fee rate of the trading volume when using the Exchange.
 In order to make ClosePosition easier, when closing a position, if the trader's balance is not enough, the trading fee will be limited to the balance.
+ - GovTradingLotSize: Amount unit when Buy/Sell. ex: If GovTradingLotSize = 10, you can only buy/sell 10, 20, ...
+ - GovLotSize: PositionSize always limit to this unit.
+NOTE: Buy, Sell, Liquidate, RemoveLiquidity, everywhere in Perpetual should obey this constraint

 NOTE: require GovMaintenanceMarginRate < GovInitialMarginRate
 NOTE: require GovLiquidationPenaltyRate < GovMaintenanceMarginRate
 NOTE: require GovPenaltyFundRate < GovMaintenanceMarginRate

-### Perpetual constant
- - GovTradingLotSize: Amount unit when Buy/Sell. ex: If GovTradingLotSize = 10, you can only buy/sell 10, 20, ...
- - GovLotSize: PositionSize always limit to this unit.
-NOTE: Buy, Sell, Liquidate, RemoveLiquidity, everywhere in Perpetual should obey this constraint

 NOTE: require GovTradingLotSize = GovLotSize * PositiveIntegers

 ### Perpetual storage